eDNA Metabarcoding

 • Environmental Impact Assessment: Pre- and post-project biodiversity evaluation for construction, agriculture, aquaculture, mining, and forestry sectors.

-• Regulatory Compliance: Monitoring for Annex II and Annex IV species under EU Habitats Directive.
+• Regulatory Compliance: Monitoring for Annex II and Annex IV species under EU Habitats Directive and Birds Directive, contributing to assessments of favourable conservation status and habitat integrity.

-• Ecological Research: Community composition studies, food web analysis, and habitat use.
+• Ecological Research: Community composition studies, food web dynamics, species distribution modelling, and evaluation of future changes in biodiversity.

 eDNA species groups